yeoman/generator-polymer/readme.md

 What will be rendered to the page is an element (panel) which uses another element (button).

-Adding a little background color and width to our elements, we can get something that looks like this:
+Adding a little background color and width to our elements via scoped styles, we can get something that looks like this:

 ![](http://i.imgur.com/b6SPme1.png)